sjasperse/bowling-testing/readme.md

 # Bowling test example
-This example is a ten-pin bowling game, that doesn't work right yet, but the test framework for using mocha and stryker is there :-).
-Have fun!
+This is an example of an implementation of the rules of ten-pin bowling game, leveraging mutation testing for test coverage reporting.

 ## How do I do this?
-First, run the first time setup.
+First, install the dependencies.
 ```
-npm run setup
+npm install
 ```

 Now you can either run the program (`src/index.js)